Fourth Sunday after Epiphany - January 29, 2023

-The following represents the current schedule for upcoming Worship Services.
+The following is the schedule for Previous or upcoming Worship Services:

 Catechesis means "Instruction in the Christian Faith."
 Catechesis begins when one inquires about membership in the Evangelical-Lutheran Church and continues in various forms throughout the life of a Christian.